 1. Soil Preparation & Planting:

 This begins with selecting the right soil medium for what, where and how we are growing.
-Make sure drainage and nutrition levels are sufficient for your crop selection.
+Make sure drainage and nutrition levels are sufficient for the crop selection.
 It is also the best stage of growing to control overwintering pests.

 Forecasting requires that we understand the kinds of pests that are common on the crops being cultivated and learn about their life cycles.
 Knowing a pest's life cycle allows us to take action early and effectively.